 - If your BAC was .18 or greater, a Nevada Breath Interlock Device in your car for 12 months to 36 months (if your BAC was less than .18, the court may order the Breath Interlock Device for 3 months to 6 months)

-- 90 days suspension of your driver's license and a $35 civil penalty fee (you may be able to get a restricted license after 45 days)
+- 185-day suspension of your driver's license and a $35 civil penalty fee (you may be able to get a restricted license with an ignition interlock device)

 The "standard" penalties for second-time DUI in Nevada (within seven years of the first one) are: